Stay right here for our final news roundup and information overload.

 Did you have a pretty good idea?

-The the uh the Secret Service snipers had their barrels pointed towards the corner of the golf course by Congress Avenue.
+The Secret Service snipers had their barrels pointed towards the corner of the golf course by Congress Avenue.

 He had evidently just passed the area and just missed finding the guy.

-It was the guy on the it was the the agent on the inside of the tree line, Sean, who was in charge of following forward from us who identified the barrel sticking out of the fence, and he's the one who engaged the uh the the uh the assassin.
+It was the guy on the agent on the inside of the tree line, Sean, who's in charge of following forward from us, who identified the barrel sticking out of the fence.

 What happened next?

-Yeah, well I understand that the golf course was cleared, but obviously you were the first to be cleared because you were closest to the road, which we now know is about three hundred yards away from the hold that you were playing.
+I understand that the golf course was cleared, but obviously you were the first to be cleared because you were closest to the road, which we now know is about 300 yards away from the hole that you were playing.

-I uh my understanding is as a part three followed by a drivable par four, is that correct?
+My understanding is there's a par three followed by a drivable par four.

 Yes, yes.